What are Keys and KeyWays (Shaft Key)?

 Tangent Keys:

-The pair of keys are placed at right angle to each other and tangent to the surface of the shaft.
+The pair of keys is placed at a right angle to each other and tangent to the surface of the shaft.
 This design will allow each key to withstand the torsion in one direction.

-A latter point that indicate a reversible motion of the shaft shows another key is required along tangent in the opposite direction.
+A later point that indicates a reversible motion of the shaft shows another key is required along the tangent in the opposite direction.
 This is often offset by 90 or 180 degrees.

 Round/circular Keys

-Round keys are circular in section, inserted into holes partly drilled in a shaft and hub.
-These types of keys are easy to manufacture as the keyways may be drilled or reamed after the mating parts are assembled.
+Round keys are circular in section and inserted into holes partly drilled in a shaft and hub.
+These types of keys are easy to manufacture, as the keyways may be drilled or reamed after the mating parts are assembled.
 Round keys are suitable for low-power drives.

 Splines Keys

-These types of keys are formed with shaft known as splendid shafts that tightly fits into the keyway which is fitted to the hub.
-These shaft can be designed to have four, six, ten, or sixteen partitions.
+These types of keys are formed with a shaft known as a splendid shaft that tightly fits into the keyway, which is fitted to the hub.
+These shafts can be designed to have four, six, ten, or sixteen partitions.

-How Does Keys and Keyways (Shaft Key) Work?
+How Do Keys and Keyways (Shaft Key) Work?

 The working of key and keyway is less complex and can be easily understood.
-Since there are various types of keys and keyways setups, the working of some types will be completely different.
+Since there are various types of keys and keyway setups, the workings of some types will be completely different.

-Well, The shaft keys are made with metal used to connect a rotating machine element to the shaft.
-This helps to prevents a relative rotation between the two machine parts as torque transmission occur.
+Well, the shaft keys are made with metal used to connect a rotating machine element to the shaft.
+This helps to prevent a relative rotation between the two machine parts as torque transmission occurs.

-Key way and keseat must be available on both the shaft and the rotating elements like gear, pulley, and coupling.
-One part of the shaft key must fit into a precut slot which is the keyseat and the other part fits into a slot in the hub known as keyway.
+Keyway and keyseat must be available on both the shaft and the rotating elements like gears, pulleys, and couplings.
+One part of the shaft key must fit into a precut slot, which is the keyseat, and the other part fits into a slot in the hub known as the keyway.

-We can also say, Keyways are slot (groove or pocket) machined in a hub of a pulley, sprocket, gear or other rotating devices.
-These slot are cut on machines tools like broaching, milling, planer, shaping, and slotting.
+We can also say keyways are slots (grooves or pockets) machined in a hub of a pulley, sprocket, gear, or other rotating device.
+These slots are cut on machine tools like broaching, milling, planing, shaping, and slotting.

 Advantages and disadvantages of keys and keyways (keyed joints)